 Office Open XML Formats

 There are now just two weeks remaining before the final collective decision from ISO/IEC’s 87 participating National Body members regarding the DIS 29500 ballot (Office Open XML file formats).
-Midnight CET (Geneva) on March 29, 2008 is the official deadline for National Body members to communicate (in writing) any changes to their formal position.
+Midnight CET (Geneva) is the official deadline for National Body members to communicate (in writing) any changes to their formal position.

 Microsoft relinquished the formal ownership of the formats, in Nov 15th, 2005, to Ecma International.
 The Co-sponsors have been Apple, Barclays Capital, BP, British Library, Essilor, Intel Corporation, Microsoft Corporation, NextPage Inc., Statoil ASA, Toshiba.

-This standards process is both highly nuanced and political !
-While Microsoft has been accused of influencing NGOs and Govt officials on their stand; readers may also want to check up this letter from Ashish Gautam, Open Standards Specialist – India, IBM India sent on March 15, 2007 to govt officials and others, which states:
+This standards process is both highly nuanced and political!
+While Microsoft has been accused of influencing NGOs and Govt officials on their stand; readers may also want to check up this letter from Ashish Gautam, Open Standards Specialist – India, IBM India sent to govt officials and others, which states:

 “Please start influencing our national body – BIS, the press, STQC and state IT bodies.
 Also start asking BIS and MCIT to post all the documentation on their website and make it available to the public…This way you can point people to the documentation and they can become familiar with all of the information as we commence the balloting process…”

 A lot of communities are already supporting OpenXML.
-Moreover, the community contribution to ISO ratification process has made the standard better with more than 98.4% comments addressed as covered.
+Moreover, the community contribution to the ISO ratification process has made the standard better with more than 98.4% of comments addressed as covered.

-The Govt now needs to take a stand !
-And act in the best interest on the end-user !
+The Govt now needs to take a stand!
+And act in the best interest of the end-user!
 It should encourage multiple platforms and multiple standards so that benefits of innovation, may ultimately accrue to the end customer.